HishamAlkahtani/BullyTrackerWatchApp/README.md

     - [ ] On start, make the app check if it has a connection to the backend, if not, show an error message

 - [ ] Some debugging system to collect data from all watches and send it to a central log file in backend?
-- [ ] Add an initial view that shows loading sign, waiting to connect to server?
+- [X] Add an initial view that shows loading sign, waiting to connect to server on the first run of the program
+- [ ] Rewrite DataStore to allow storage of info essential to the setup process
+- [ ] BUG: If the first request to get watchId from server fails, all subsequent requests fail for some reason.
+Shouldn't be a problem if you manage to keep the server up and available at all times.
+But say the watch wasn't connected to the internet on the first attempt, the app is locked out and must be downloaded again...